Wilson Line and Disorder Invariants of Topological One-Dimensional Multiband Models: 1D Lattice Models

 \section{1D Lattice Models}

-1D tight-binding models play an important role in the understanding of topological properties.
-We will consider several generalizations of the SSH model, which we denote SSH$_n$ for generalized SSH models, where the unit cell is of size $n$ and the extended SSH model, E$_n$SSH, of unit cell size 2, but with long-range hopping over the next $n$'th neighbor.
-These models are illustrated in fig. \ref{fig:ESSH}.
+1D tight-binding models play an important role in understanding topological properties.
+We will consider several generalizations of the SSH model belonging to the BDI symmetry class.
+The SSH$_n$ model generalizes the SSH chain to a unit cell of size $n$, while the extended SSH model , E$_n$SSH, has a unit cell of two sites (A and B) but allows long-range hopping over a distance of $n$ unit cells, always between A and B sites to preserve chiral symmetry.These models are illustrated in fig. \ref{fig:ESSH}.
 We will start with the simplest topological model, the SSH model, which is equivalent to SSH$_2$ and E$_0$SSH in our notation.